-People often ask what I suggest as a first step towards zero waste.
-The best first step is to educate yourself about why plastic and our trash is a problem.
+The best first step towards reducing your waste is to educate yourself about why plastic and our trash is a problem.
 Once you understand why zero waste is important, learning what you need to do is much easier.
 There are loads more of excellent content out there.
 If you have something you have found motivating or informative, please leave it in a comment!

 Plastic Free Life by Beth Terry.
 Beth came across a picture of one of the many dead baby albatross that had been unwittingly killed by its parents feeding it bits of plastic they found in the ocean.
 This book tells her journey of how she quit plastic.
 It is also a one-stop book for everything you want to know about plastic, how it affects our health, the effect it is having on our earth, what viable alternatives there are, and practical tips on reducing your plastic.
 If you can only read 1 book on this subject, it should be this one.
 It’s at the Chattanooga library as a physical book and as an ebook on Hoopla.